 • Cluster Shared Volume (CSV), Network share: These two options appear if you are using Hyper-V Failover Cluster.
 They allow you to select a type of storage where guest VMs will be created.
 Select a desired option and then click the [...] button next to the edit field.
-Depending on the option selected, specify a Cluster Shared Volume or a network folder.
+Depending on the option selected, specify a Cluster Shared Volume or network folder.
 Note that a shared folder must be compatible with SMB 3.0.
+Please also note that the same credentials used to register Microsoft Hyper-V host as a VDI provider will be used to access the SMB file share for Guest VMs.

 Please also read the important note below.